qcsa-ucla/QCSA-Fall-Fest-2023/README.md

 ## How to Sign Up
 **You must be a UCLA student to sign up**

-Join our email list on our [website](https://qcsa.cqse.ucla.edu/) for information about our workshops, and [sign up for the hackathon here](https://forms.gle/rPfTX54DZMVXfvSR7).
+Join our email list on our [website](https://qcsa.cqse.ucla.edu/) for the links and times of our workshops, and [sign up for the hackathon here](https://forms.gle/rPfTX54DZMVXfvSR7).

 We will not be matching teams this year, however if you are looking for a team and are willing to share some basic information and contact information, [do that here by October 4](https://forms.gle/FfHnCVXDtjjkqAWc7).
 We will post that list here by October 6 and you're welcome to reach out to other students.
 We suggest teams of 2-4 students, but you're welcome to work on your own or with a team of up to 5.